-CP1513: Updates removing inconsistencies within and between BSCP601, CoP3 and CoP5
+CP1513: Inconsistencies in BSCP601, CoP3 and CoP5

 A number of changes have resulted in inconsistencies from documents not being updated within BSCP601‘Metering Protocol and Compliance Testing’, Code of Practice (CoP) 3 ‘The Metering of Circuits with a Rated Capacity not Exceeding 10 MVA for Settlement Purposes’ and CoP5 ‘The Metering of Energy Transfers with Max Demand of up to (and including) 1MW

 The latest BSC Operations Headline Report has been published and includes feature articles as well as regular updates.